 Entry for each event closes in the days prior to the event, if not full before then.

-Entries are non-refundable less than four weeks from the event.
+Entries are non-refundable.
 If you are unable to compete for medical reasons we will refund you on receipt of a doctor’s note.
-It is also not possible to transfer entries to any other events, next year’s event, or a different Rider.
+It is also not possible to transfer entries to any other events or next year’s event,.

 Registration and payment will be made online.

-For the registration the Rider will have to inform an on-line form concerning his names, first names, age, gender and address.
+For the registration the Rider will have to inform an on-line form concerning names, age, gender and address and relevant medical information.

 The registration will be validated only after the payment of the fees on the registration website.

 Details of the course will not be made known before the event.

 Provisional results will be posted as soon as possible after the event.
 Any queries must be expressed by email by 12noon on the Monday following the event.